Moo moo Subaru: Enthusiastic owners take page from Jeep playbook with rubber cow trend

 Contact Eric D. Lawrence: elawrence@freepress.com.
 Become a subscriber.

-This article originally appeared on Detroit Free Press: Moo Moo Subaru finds enthusiastic following but no ducking allowed
+This article originally appeared on Detroit Free Press: Moo Moo Subaru cows find enthusiastic following but no ducking allowed